ocd-scm/ocd-meta/README.md

 # Origin Continuous Deployment (OCD) - Git driven DevOps on Origin

 Origin Continuous Deployment (OCD) is tooling to build, configure and repeatably deploy applications on [Origin Kubernetes Distribution](https://okd.io) and [Red Hat OpenShift](https://www.openshift.com) driven by git webhooks.
-This lets you live the dream of self-service immutable infrastruture as code running on Kubernetes.
+OCD lets you live the dream of self-service immutable infrastruture as code running on Kubernetes.

 It can: